RgbTrouw/Qs-Messenger/README.md

 - The client contains some minor changes, new Icons, send IM to Group and Audio Notifications - which are an addition.

-- The server provides a more thorough syntax, better logging and display of messages, plus an added option of filtering out IP clients by country code.
+- The server provides a more thorough syntax with better logging and display of messages, plus an added option of filtering out IP clients by country code.